 No rehearsals, no director, no set, 8 performances - a different performer each night, each laying eyes on the script at that moment for the very first time....

 Actors' Theatre's "Second Space Series" is dedicated to producing high-quality theatrical works in venues that assist in telling a play's story due to a more intimate size, unique structure, etc.

-Now in its 14th year, "Living on the edge" is a 10-minute playwriting festival.
-Authors are asked to create original scripts around a central annual theme.
-A panel of judges narrow the submitted scripts down and the top 10-15 scripts receive a public read.
-Those scripts are narrowed to the top 5 and those 5 scripts receive public performance.
+Now in its 15th year, "Living on the edge" is a 10-minute play festival.
+The main aspect is a playwriting competition.
+Anyone is welcome to submit a script for a 10-minute play which utilizes the each year's unique theme (2018 being [un]breakable.
+A panel of judges narrows the submitted scripts down (based on how well the script draws on the theme, if it is 10 minutes, and quality of writing) and the top 10-15 scripts receive a public read.
+From there the top 5 scripts are chosen and those 5 scripts receive full performance in June.